Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 YAMASHITA, Yoshiyuki

-Si 2p photoelectron holography.
-Left: reconstructed yellow atomic image.
-Right: crystal models of Si-doped kappa-Ga2O3.
-The analysis identifies the five-fold coordinated Pentahedral site as the stable dopant position among the three Pentahedral, Octahedral, and Tetrahedral site candidates.
+Photoelectron holography.
+Left: reconstructed atomic image.
+Right: crystal models of Si-doped κ-Ga2O3, identifying the 5-fold Pentahedral site as the stable dopant position.

 We will introduce state analysis and composition analysis at this center.